trimiguel/kschool_data_science/README.md

 # kschool_data_science
-Repository which contains all tasks made during the master.
+Repository which contains all exercises from Amadeus Challenge.
-/n Thank you